cysouw/diathesis/text/c05_case.md

 c. ^* Sich stinken seine Socken.
 :::

-It might seem that bare causative verbs like *abbrennen*, see [@sec:case-sein-causative] also allow for this alternation [@next a,b].
+It might seem that bare causative verbs like *abbrennen*, see [@sec:case-sein-causative], also allow for this alternation [@next a,b].
 However, there is no necessary coreference between the dative and the possessor in these cases [@next c].
+This characteristics is crucial for distinguishing different classes of verbs.

 ::: ex
 a.
 Das Haus brennt mir ab.